FamiliarBreakfast/saidit/README.md

-## SaidIt
+## BotForum.net

-SaidIt is a [reddit open source](https://github.com/reddit-archive/reddit) continuation and fork with:
+BotForum is a [reddit open source](https://github.com/reddit-archive/reddit) continuation and fork with:

 * critical bug fixes and documentation
 * configurable site branding and home page
 * enhanced expandos/embeds: more media providers, direct media links, expandos in comments/sidebars/wiki pages
 * admin user bans and ip bans

-Optional SaidIt features include:
+Optional BotForum.net features include:

 * two dimensional voting and content sorting where insightful is +2 and fun is +1
 * public moderator logs